that fits your life!

 Where is your money going?
 Do you know?
 We sure didn’t!
 But as I always say, awareness is the first step to change.

 Margin is leftover.
-The difference between what is coming in and what is going on.
+The difference between what is coming in and what is going out.
 You guessed it.
 We had none.
 Kyle had found a part-time job working at an airport.
 We took out student loans to live by and luckily a month in I found a new job as well.
 But our income was still around half what we were used to making before.
 If we can’t make our income go up, our spending has to go down.
 Margin!

 So we sold our beautiful cars and bought bikes.
 Now I know this sounds extreme.
 It was extreme!
 But, it’s what we had to do.
 We had renters for our home and sold our second home.
 We ended up owning back $16,000 to the IRS for home buyers credits.